Lefty8969/reading-notes-cf/code201notes/readingnotes5.md

 ### How can you improve accessibility of images in an HTML document?
-*
+*  By giving more specific info of the image in the alt portion.

-Provide an example of when the figure element would be useful in an HTML document.
+### Provide an example of when the figure element would be useful in an HTML document.
+* An example would be captions for the image.
+Hlps umderstand realtionship between the image and description.